jmuehlig/perf-cpp/docs/sampling.md

 sampler.trigger("cycles");
 ```

+> [!NOTE]
-**Note**: If the precision setting is too high and the perf subsystem fails to activate the trigger, *perf-cpp* will automatically reduce the precision.
+> If the precision setting is too high and the perf subsystem fails to activate the trigger, *perf-cpp* will automatically reduce the precision.
 However, it will not increase precision autonomously.

 ## Period / Frequency